LoginRadius/docs/content/tutorial/ionic/index.md

   }]);

   ```
-3. Add the following function to your `controllers.js`.
-This is used initialize the LoginRadius registration object, when user clicks on the Registration or Login button:
+3. Add the following function to your `controllers.js`,this is used initialize the LoginRadius registration object, when user clicks on the Registration or Login button:

   ```js